 $175.00 - NASW Member (CEUs free for members)

 NOTE: While there is no deadline for signing up for the review course, we encourage participants to sign up sooner rather than later since space is limited and courses can sell out.
 New dates are added as soon as they are scheduled.

 On-site registration will not be accepted.
-Registration will close two days from event date.
+Registration will close TEN DAYS from event date.

 NOTE ON ACCOMMODATIONS

 If you require disability accommodations to permit your attendance/participation in the event, complete the online registration form with payment and submit a written request at least thirty (30) days prior to the workshop.
 Requests received after this deadline may not be able to be processed or fulfilled in time for the event.